Sunday, January 04, 2009

 Knights of Columbus of St. Thomas the Apostle Catholic Church

-You can also take part in this special mission by donating a Paper.com Gift Certificate to the American Legion to buy the school supplies including backpacks, soccer balls, soccer uniforms and inflating pumps.
+Paper.com Gift Certificate to the American Legion to buy the school supplies including backpacks, soccer balls, soccer uniforms and inflating pumps.
 Let's help our GI's help these kids!

 Paper.com Robot Insurance